wikimedia/mediawiki-libs-IDLeDOM/WebIDL.md

 array.

 XXX: should we be specific here and choose one behavior?

+XXX: perhaps a 'standard' extension point should be provided as well?

 *The use of these compatibility methods is not recommended in performance-critical code*.
 They are provided to provide